j-mikhail/whatsinaname/readme.md

 data_matrix_tf <- create_matrix(data_rnd$plot, language = "english", stemWords = TRUE, removeStopwords = TRUE, removeNumbers = TRUE, removePunctuation = TRUE, removeSparseTerms = 0.998, weighting = weightTf) # Create matrix
 ```
 This creates a matrix, *data_matrix_tf*, which contains 18,898 rows, our movie list, and 3,262 columns, a list of weighted, stemmed words of interest which have become our features.
-Note that a sparsity of 0.998 in order to reduce overhead.
+Note that a sparsity of 0.998 was specified in order to reduce overhead.
 You can reduce this number to improve results at the expense of greater memory usage.

 If we peek into our matrix, we can get a sense of what's been done:
 ```text